PanOliver/fan_hockey/README.md

-# fan_hockey
+# PanOliver/fan_hockey
-# This repo will hold data to go along with a series of blog posts on fantasy hockey analysis.
+# This repo has been forked from Scibbatical.
+Big thanks to his contributions.

 check out part 1: